DerGuru/The-Resonant/New Chapters/Part2/P2-11_Night_Measurement.md

 **Which?**

 *Insufficient data.
 But the periodicity suggests intention.
-Look—*
+Lookâ€”*

 Lightning flashed.
 Far in the distance, but the timing was precise.
 Too precise.